haziyevv/mynotes/pytorch_tutorial.md

 - This is not to say that feature engineering has no place in deep learning; we often need to inject some form of prior knowledge to deep learning models.

-- First import thing about pytorch is it provides multidimensional arrays named tensors with waste amount of operations, and ability to easily move from cpu to gpu.
+- First important thing about pytorch is it provides multidimensional arrays named tensors with waste amount of operations, and ability to easily move from cpu to gpu.

 - Second important thing is that it uses autograd engine to track the operations on tensors and compute derivatives with respect to any inputs.